Why Online Home Value Estimates Miss the Mark

 Our market has plenty of homes that look similar on paper but are not similar purchases.

-We see value swing based on things that don’t show up cleanly in an algorithm:
+We see value swing based on things that do not show up cleanly in an algorithm:

-- wind and hail wear showing up in roofing and exterior condition
+• wind and hail wear that affects roofing and exterior condition

-- older housing stock with varying levels of updating
+• older housing stock with different levels of updating

 Bottom line: use the estimate, don’t trust the estimate

-An online home value estimate can be a helpful starting point, but it shouldn’t be your decision-maker.
+An online home value estimate can be a helpful starting point, but it should not be your decision-maker.

-If you’re buying in Amarillo or the Texas Panhandle, the best protection is a tight comp analysis plus an honest look at condition and current market dynamics.
-If you want, Blaze Real Estate can walk you through the local comps and help you build an offer strategy that matches the house—not the algorithm.
+If you are buying in Amarillo or the Texas Panhandle, your best protection is a tight comp analysis plus an honest look at condition and current market dynamics.
+Blaze Real Estate can walk you through the local comps and help you build an offer strategy that matches the house, not the algorithm.